Geezt435/Expansionary-Changelogs/README.md

 - *Snakeye*'s snake would now summon 3 little snakes upon death.
 - *Maximus* now has a new passive called **To The Max**, which each time *Maximus* shot a bullet he gains more range by **2%**!
 And now his bullet increased the damage based on how many it pierced, it's doubled by **100%**!
 The VFX Particle size is now based on the damage of bullets.
 - Added **Shield Coverant** to *Guardian*, which heals enemies and acts as a shield and served as protection and cover.
-- Added some Audio and Visual indication to some abilities.
+- Added some Audio and Visual indications to some abilities.

 **Changes, Revamps and Bug Fixes!**